Critical analysis on the reproducibility of visual quality assessment using deep features: Discussion

 There are approaches to circumvent these problems, but for large-scale feature spaces with many data instances, SVMs commonly train slower and perform worse than simpler approaches.
 The dimension of the feature space of the inputs used here for VQA is close to a problematic size for SVMs to handle.
 Moreover, SVR is sensitive to model hyperparameters~\cite{tsirikoglou2017hyperparameters,ito2003optimizing}.
 Careful hyperparameter optimization is commonly performed to ensure the robustness and reproducibility of the results.

-Furthermore, it is not entirely clear why the approaches in \svr{} and \multi{} were split into two separate stages in the first place.
-Instead of having fine-tuned on coarse MOS classes in the case of \svr{}, one could have replaced the head of the Inception-style network with a regression head like in \multi{}.
+Furthermore, it is not clear why \deepbiqt{}, \svrt{} and \multit{} were split into two separate stages.
+Instead of having fine-tuned on coarse MOS classes in the case of \deepbiqt{} and \svrt{}, one could have replaced the head of the Inception-style network with a regression head like in \multit{}.
 Additionally, any use of a regression head would eliminate the need for the SVR stage, as the resulting model is trained to predict the quality of the input feature vector.
-By global average pooling the activations of different parts of the network, one effectively removes information.
+The feature extraction steps in the discussed publications all utilize some for of kernel activation pooling.
+However, any type of pooling effectively removes information that could be leveraged in a regression setting.
 If there are performance gains in training an SVR on the extracted features, the end-to-end training approach should at least be a baseline to compare to.

 We have evaluated the end-to-end training procedure on the five random splits used throughout this article for completeness.
 Following the approach of \svr{}, we took an Inception-V3 network, removed the layers beyond the last pooling layer, and attached three fully connected layers of sizes 1024, 512, and 32, each followed by a rectified linear unit layer that clips negative values to zero and a dropout layer with 0.25 dropout.
 The fully connected layers of the new head were trained at a ten times increased rate compared to the rest of the network.
 This improves the training as the head layers' weights are randomly initialized, while the rest of the network is pre-trained.
 Lastly, we added a fully connected layer of size 1.
 We trained this network with stochastic gradient descent with momentum and a learning rate of $\alpha=10^{-4}$ and otherwise default training settings, except for a custom learning rate scheduler, that multiplies the learning rate by 0.75 after every epoch.
 The network was trained for 10 epochs on 20\% of the frames of videos, to retain comparability to the results in Table~\ref{tab:perf_results_svr}.